 Still not knowing what I wanted to be when I grew up, I took a chance with the army.
 That first day at Fort Benning, I got my hair cut.

 When I was growing up my brothers and several friends all played hockey, but I never did and that tag followed me everywhere I went.
 There is a funny story about why I never played, however that is for another time.
-So, since I was never athletic or a hockey player, I felt the need to do something I could make my own.
+I felt the need to do something I could make my own.
+Mainly since I was never athletic or a hockey player.
 Turns out after a little reluctance, the army was that thing.

 However, growing up in the small, Upstate New York city of Oswego, with the name of Robert E. Lee is tough enough.
 Put that kid in Army basic training in the south makes for many awkward situations and of course a lot of push-ups.
 Still with a famous (now infamous) name like that I have always thought I was destined for something else, something bigger.
 At the very least, I went from “The one who doesn’t play” to “The one who joined the Army”.

 There is a tale as old as time that recruiters lie.
 Whether or not that was true in my case, I still ended up in the infantry.
 Great MOS choice for a non-athletic, self-admitted lazy guy.
 Not only did I seem out of place in my chosen Army job, after basic training my first duty station was Fort Wainwright, Alaska.
 Being from Upstate, NY thought I knew about cold and snow, I hadn’t seen anything yet.

 I had originally enlisted for two years and the college money, and the end of that two years was coming up quickly.
 And yet I still didn’t know what I wanted to be when I grew up.
 Add in the fact that I still didn’t know how to do anything else other than some infantry stuff, getting yelled at, and definitely push-ups.
 I reenlisted to go to the winter wonderland known as Fort Drum.